GuanyuMao/GuanyuMao.github.io/index.md

 -->
 - Seismology：The surface deformation monitoring of earthquakes through InSAR and GNSS, the velocity structure of the crust and the seismic tomography,Prediction of Earthquake
-- Geodynamics:The movement of the earth’s crust and mantle and their machanism.,the changing of the strain and stress field of the earth’s crust.
+- Geodynamics: The movement of the earth’s crust and mantle and their machanism.,the changing of the strain and stress field of the earth’s crust.
-- Tectonics:The tectonic plates and their activities, the formation and evolution of the earth’s crust and mantle,Volcano activities.
+- Tectonics: The tectonic plates and their activities, the formation and evolution of the earth’s crust and mantle,Volcano activities.

 ---